taemin-steve/taemin-steve/README.md

     <td align="center" valign="top">
       <h3>🏀 Basketball</h3>
       <p>
-        Basketball is my biggest hobby, and I relish the camaraderie it brings.<br>
+        Basketball is my biggest hobby, and I relish the camaraderie it brings.<br><br>
         I'm convinced that the teamwork and collaboration skills I've honed on the court are directly transferrable to the world of technology and development.
         <a href="https://www.notion.so/ehmin/Boramae-BasketBall-Link-Tree-fb7e72bc90c546ab95c148efdbee25d0?pvs=4">Learn more</a>
       </p>